Guillaume1868/Stash/README.md

 # Stash
-This is my stash of random codes that doesnt really fit in a project repo
+This is my stash of random codes that doesn't really fit in a project Don't expect any documented or optimised code here :)